Ensemble Learning Based Classification Algorithm Recommendation: Ensemble Learning Based Algorithm Recommendation

 \subsection{Base Recommendation Model Construction}

-For each one of the $t$ sets of multi-labeled meta-data, the process to construct the base recommendation models is identical.
-This section will illustrate this process by taking one given multi-labeled meta-data $D$ as an example.
+For each one of the $t$ sets of multi-label meta-data, the process to construct the base recommendation models is identical.
+This section will illustrate this process by taking one given multi-label meta-data $D$ as an example.

-At first, the multi-labeled meta-data $D$ is transformed into multiple single-labeled data sets in meta-target space.
+At first, the multi-label meta-data $D$ is transformed into multiple single-label data sets in meta-target space.
 The popular data transformation method, Binary Relevance (BR) \cite{tsoumakas2010mining}, is performed.
 The BR method transforms $D$ into $k$ data sets $D_{A_j}, j= 1,\cdots,k$ which contain all the instances of $D$ labeled by whether algorithm $A_j$ is appropriate or not.
-This means, for each instance $(X_i, Y_i)$ of $D$, the corresponding instance of $D_{A_j}$ is $(X_i, Y_{i,j})$.
-Fig. \ref{Fig:dataTransformation} shows the $k$ single-labeled data sets produced by BR on the multi-labeled meta-data $D$.
+This means that for each instance $(X_i, Y_i)$ of $D$, the corresponding instance of $D_{A_j}$ is $(X_i, Y_{i,j})$.
+Fig. \ref{Fig:dataTransformation} shows the $k$ single-label data sets produced by BR on the multi-label meta-data $D$.

 Afterwards, $k$ recommendation models will be learned on these $k$ binary learning data sets by a specific classification algorithm (e.g, Decision Tree).
 These $k$ models $\{M_1, M_2, \cdots, M_k\}$ constitute the base recommendation models on $D$.
-Here, $M_i$ is a learning model which can output the probability value $pr_{i}$ ($1\leq i\leq k$) of the candidate algorithm $A_i$ being appropriate.
+Here, $M_i$ is a learning model which can output the probability $pr_{i}$ ($1\leq i\leq k$) of the candidate algorithm $A_i$ being appropriate.